The Divine Unity

 Arwinder: "I also saw someone else.
 You know the people with three heads.
 You know the book, the Mantra Book we use during the Puja?"

-The Sahaja Yoga Mantra Book was produced and he went through it.
-On page 78 he stopped to observe the picture of Shri Adi Guru Dattatreya but replied that He was not the person.
+The Sahaja Yoga Mantra Book was produced and Arwinder went through it.
+On page 78 he paused to observe the picture of Shri Adi Guru Dattatreya but stated that it was not Shri Adi Guru Dattatreya that he was referring to.

 Shri Brahma